elbojvv/fat32prfs/README.md

 ```

 # Known issues:
-- Unloading the kernel modules does not work.
-This seems to be a Linux problem.
 - I have not made yet a good backup for removing and renaming files.
 Therefore these operations are blocked in PRFS en read-only modes and are only allowed on backup files in rPRFS mode.